-Full funding of currently outstanding bonds eligible for participation in the school debt reimbursement program for FY06 is estimated to require an appropriation of \$81.9 million.
+Full funding of currently outstanding bonds eligible for participation in the school debt reimbursement program for FY07 has been estimated at \$93.3 million, and this amount has been appropriated.

 5. Property Tax Limits

 Two municipalities that have large oil and gas property values, the North Slope Borough and Valdez, may be subject to limitations on the amount of full value that can be taxed.
 A municipality may choose to levy property taxes for its operating budget under one of two methods.
 Under AS 29.45.080(b), total property tax revenues may not exceed the equivalent of \$1,500 per capita.